kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 caddy run -envfile caddy.env
 ```

-Start `bitwarden_rs` by running
+Start `vaultwarden` by running
 ```
 export ROCKET_PORT=8080
 export WEBSOCKET_ENABLED=true

-./bitwarden_rs
+./vaultwarden
 ```

-You should now be able to reach your bitwarden_rs instance at https://bwrs.example.com.
+You should now be able to reach your vaultwarden instance at https://bwrs.example.com.

 ## Getting certs using the `lego` CLI